- For Sale

 If you have any questions, feel free to Contact Us.
 We would love to help you find the perfect goat for your family farm, homestead, or 4H project.
 Our family of ten raises our goats to be good with children and great milkers, which makes them the ideal family milker, well-loved pet, or both!

 Our Alpine dairy goats are raised as naturally as possible.
 We have a 36 acre farm in Southern Indiana, and the goats spend their days in the woods, in their pastures, or in the barn if there's bad weather.

 We have approximately 200 Alpine baby goats born every year, and have plenty of baby goats for sale February through April and sometimes after that.
 We assist with every baby goat birth to make sure that the baby goats have the best chance of survival, and bottle feed the Alpines to ensure happy, healthy, baby goats.
 By bottle raising baby goats, they are ready to go to their new homes at an early age and can bond with their new owners.

-We've been raising goats on our family farm for almost 15 years, and discovered early on that our passion was to bring joy to people's lives by sharing our goats with them.
+We've been raising goats on our family farm since 2005, and discovered early on that our passion was to bring joy to people's lives by sharing our goats with them.